davgit/Penplate/README.md

 Getting Started
 ========

-To get Penplate working include the following files in your porject.
+To get Penplate working include the following files in your project.

 ```
 <head>